Russell-Waterhouse/programming-tools/algorithms/README.md

 # Algorithms

-This directory in this project contains data structures.
+This directory in this project contains Algorithms.
-Each folder represents a different data structure.
+Each folder represents a different algorithms.
-Each data structure has the following:
+Each algorichm directory has the following:
 1. A README explaining the algorithm, how it works, time complexity, and where the algorithm is commonly used.
 2. A folder for each implementation of that algorithm, labelled by